-• CDL \Rightarrow CNL: The CDL (Configuration Description Language) file that contains information of the mission you created will be bound to [your MissionLab home]/lib/agents.AuRA.urban file that contains all the definitions for the states and triggers, and the cdl code generator produce a CNL (Configuration Network Language) code.
-As default, the CNL code will be saved in /tmp directory.
+- CDL ⇒ CNL: The CDL (Configuration Description Language) file that contains information of the mission you created will be bound to [your MissionLab home]/lib/agents.AuRA.naval file that contains all the definitions for the states and triggers, and the cdl code generator produce a CNL (Configuration Network Language) code.
+As default, the CNL code will be saved in /tmp directory. - CNL \Rightarrow C++: As soon as the CNL code is generated, the cnl compiler will be invoked, and it will be translated into a C++ code.